Admissions

 Appeals

-If you have not been offered a place you applied for at Jarvis Brook School, the law entitles you to appeal against the decision to an Independent Appeal Panel.
+If you have not been offered a place at Jarvis Brook School, the law entitles you to appeal against the decision to an Independent Appeal Panel.
 This panel is completely independent of the school and Local Authority.
 Appeals are now being held remotely via video link.
 The school will make suitable arrangements for any appellants without access to the necessary technology.